247

 6. Political Cover: The Governor's office, the Legislative Shield, Amendment 23 (Board of Apportionment)

 The top connection hub in the entire Arkansas network is the current Governor, Sarah Huckabee Sanders.
 Government entities dominate: 52% of all Arkansas nodes are government-linked.
+See the full Sanders/Huckabee investigation for the dynasty's evangelical validator function, Walton policy alignment, and campaign finance analysis.

 The database documents specific, verifiable connections: